jenkinsci/multi-slave-config-plugin/README.txt

  The MIT License

- Copyright 2011 Sony Ericsson Mobile Communications.
-All rights reserved.
+ Copyright 2011,2014 Sony Mobile Communications Inc. All rights reserved.

  Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal